jmscslgroup/can_to_ros/README.md

 # can_to_ros
-Read CAN messges from csv file.
+Read CAN messges from csv file in ROS
 ### Prerequisites

 ROS melodic